Find the IP Address of any Domain Name

 How does DNS work?

-Typical DNS queries are sent through four different server types: the DNS resolver (also known as the recursor), the root nameserver, the TLD nameserver, and the authoritative nameserver.
-The domain name system recursor gets the query and communicates with other domain name system servers to get the correct IP address.
+The domain name system recursor gets the query.
+Then, it communicates with other domain name system servers to get the correct IP address.

 The TLD nameserver will then store the second-level domain IP address and release the website’s IP address.
 The query gets sent to the domain’s nameserver.
 Finally, the authoritative nameserver can respond to the original domain name system query.